tlx/tlx/CodingStyle.md

   - Some exceptions are granted, e.g. the `debug` variable cannot have a tailing underscore.

-  - Constant variables may alternatively be written as `kCamelCase` without underscore..
+  - Constant variables may alternatively be written as `kCamelCase` without underscore.

+  - Structs used mainly to store fields may optionally omit the tailing underscore on all members.

 - Functions and class methods are written as snake_case.

   - currently no exceptions